Roboadvisors: What Are They and Are They Right For Your Investments?

 Final Thoughts on Roboadvisors

 Like oh so many forms of innovation before them, roboadvisors certainly come with their own set of pros and cons.
-Ultimately, while they may be right for newbie investors looking for a passive and affordable option, those who want to get more hands on with their portfolio may want to look at more traditional brokerages or online trading apps like Robinhood, Public, etc. Meanwhile the growing list of roboadvisory platforms means consumers have several accounts to choose from, each with their own perks and features to consider.
+Ultimately, while they may be right for newbie investors looking for a passive and affordable option, those who want to get more hands on with their portfolio may want to look at more traditional brokerages or online trading apps like Robinhood, Public, etc. Meanwhile the growing list of roboadvisory platforms means consumers have several accounts to choose from, each with its own perks and features to consider.
 In the end, regardless of whether you hire a roboadvisor, a human one, or choose to go at it alone, what’s really important is that you create an investment plan that meets your needs and stick with it in order to make your money work for you.

 Also published on Medium.